Worried your critical illness will leave you and your family in severe debt?

-Critical Illness plan vs. Hospitalization and Surgical plan: What are the differences?
+Critical Illness vs. Hospitalization and Surgical plan: What are the differences?

 A Hospitalization and Surgical Plan is also known as a health insurance plan and will pay for a set of specific hospitalization and surgical expenses.
 This usually includes the room charges, prescription medicines, surgical fees, anaesthesiologist fees and other related fees.
-There are maximum benefit limits for every benefit prescribed.
+There are maximum benefit limits for every benefit prescribed, as well as an overall maximum limit for a specific sickness and for the entire plan.

-On the other hand, a critical illness insurance policy will pay a lump sum upon diagnosis of a covered critical illness.
+On the other hand, a critical illness insurance policy will pay a lump sum upon diagnosis of a covered serious illness.

 Purpose of coverage